 • Waiver Type: 1915(c)

-• Description from medicaid.gov: Provides adult day health, day treatment, personal care, respite, behavioral management and education, consumer directed attendant support, home mods, independent living skills training, mental health counseling, non-medical transportation, PERS, specialized medical equipment and supplies/assistive devices, substance abuse counseling, supported living program, transitional living program for individuals individuals with brain injury, ages 16 to no maximum age.
+• Description from medicaid.gov: Provides adult day health, day treatment, personal care, respite, behavioral management and education, consumer directed attendant support services, home delivered meals, home modification, independent living skills training, mental health counseling, non-medical transportation, peer mentorship, personal emergency response systems, remote support, specialized medical equipment and supplies/assistive devices, substance abuse counseling, supported living program, transition setup, transitional living program, and wellness education benefit services to individuals with brain injury ages 16 or older who meet a hospital or nursing facility level of care.
+This waiver operates with a concurrent 1915(b)(4) authority.

 • Online State Information: BI Waiver Page